liuliu/swift-mujoco/README.md

 ### Enum

 `enum` are parsed and generated.
-Because there is no type annotation, we do our best to infer which int type are enums from comment. `MjtEnableBit` and `MjtDisableBit` are special handled to be `OptionSet`.
+Because there is no type annotation, we do our best to infer which int type are enums from comment. `MjtEnableBit`, `MjtDisableBit`, `MjtCatBit` and `MjtPertBit` are special handled to be `OptionSet`.

 ### Functions